 Celestún is famous not only for its seafood restaurants, such as La Palapa and Casa Peon, but also for its river or ría, beautiful flamingo colonies, fresh water springs, and calm beaches.
 You will also find a 36 foot tall lighthouse and salt fields near the town.

 The most popular thing to do here is contract a boat to travel the ría and see the flamingos.
 These boats are located at the entrance to Celestún, where you can easily contract with a guide.
-For up to 6 passengers, the cost is 1250 pesos for one and a half hours, 1500 pesos for 2 hours.
+For up to 6 passengers, the cost is approximately 1200 pesos for one hour, 1500 pesos for 2 hours; subject to change.

 The flamingos of Celestún are a beautiful part of a fragile ecosystem.
 When you go to see them, we encourage you to treat the birds and their surroundings with respect so that they will be able to continue breeding and living there.
 Sometimes a guide, in order to show the tourist a good time, will attempt to get too close to the flamingos.
 This has a very negative effect on these exotic birds and you should encourage your guide to stay at a healthy distance.
 And, please don't ask them to get closer if they are staying away.
 Refrain from abrupt moves or noises which might scare the birds.
 If we don't protect this fragile ecosystem, the birds will not be able to survive.
 Needless to say, there is absolutely no hunting or shooting of anykind permitted in Celestún or Ría Lagartos.